solcis/flask-weather-app/README.md

 #### What is flask-weather-app?
-A SQLite and Flask powered weather application.
+A SQLite and Flask powered weather application written in Python 2.7.
+Not compatible with Python 3 at the moment.

 #### What do I need to run the application?
 Assuming you already have Flask installed, if not [go here](http://flask.pocoo.org/) or if you don't feel like reading just run this command: